hashicorp/terraform-provider-aws/website/docs/d/eips.html.markdown

 ## Argument Reference

 * `filter` - (Optional) Custom filter block as described below.
-* `tags` - (Optional) A map of tags, each pair of which must exactly match a pair on the desired Elastic IPs.
+* `tags` - (Optional) Map of tags, each pair of which must exactly match a pair on the desired Elastic IPs.

 More complex filters can be expressed using one or more `filter` sub-blocks, which take the following arguments: